mjbenefiel/react-stuff/Coding_Interview/adv_js/readme.md

     - "abc"/4 would results in NaN
     - NaN == NaN is false
     - if "var a" is anything other than NaN a !== a false

+- What are the different scopes in JS?
+    - Scope
+        - The lifetime of a variable. ie, where that variable is visible and available for you to use in your code
+            - Global scope
+            - Local scope